 Channel 1's Normal mode is the clean Vox sound.
 Think Beatles or U2.
 This mode definitely delivers the harmonic-loaded shimmer and chime that is the Vox AC30's stock in trade.
 There is a decent amount of headroom available with this mode although past noon on the volume control brings on mild to moderate overdrive.
 Pairing this mode with the 15-watt power setting seals the deal on the Vox impression with class-A EL-84s, cathode bias, and no negative feedback.
 That's the Vox formula to a T. Not surprisingly, this mode along with Top BST, are the most accurate ones at sounding like their aspirational targets.

-To my ears, the Top BST mode is simply a gainier version of the Top Boost sound.
+To my ears, the Top BST mode is simply a more aggressive and gainier version of the Top Boost sound.
 At more moderate settings of the volume knob, it is perfect for mildly overdriven arpeggiated chords ala early Tom Petty or REM.
 Wound up, it is capable of terrific crunch tones with more of a Queen vibe.
 You can even deliver Malcolm Young style crunch on this channel.
 At all times, clean sounds are always just a roll of the guitar volume away though, which I love.
 Top BST is my favorite mode on the TA-15.
 It's highly touch-sensitive and transitions linearly from sweet jangle and chime to crunchy, warm, and aggressive as you raise the gain level.
 Coupled with the 15-watt power setting, it is very satisfying sound.

 If the Vox impressions are the most convincing, the Tweed mode's Fender impressions are probably the least.
 But don't get me wrong: I wouldn't call the Tweed mode "bad" and many TA-15 players consider it their favorite.
 Even more than the other modes, Tweed depends heavily on how you dial in the gain, EQ, and power settings.
 You can get grinding, low-fi overdrive sounds similar to a cranked-up tweed Champ by using low bass and treble levels, higher gain levels, and the 5-watt setting.
 Tweed Deluxe: Switch to 15 watts, back off the gain slightly, and bring up the treble control to somewhere in the 10:30 to 12:00 range.
 Want a more blackface Fender sound?
 Switch to 25 watts, set the gain level to 10:00 or lower, and set bass and treble around 2:00 to scoop the midrange a bit.
 As you can tell, the Tweed mode covers a ton of ground and can definitely be dialed in for some great sounds.
 I just think those sounds are a bit more off-target from their Fender aspirations than the other modes.
-It will get you in the ballpark, but not right on the pitcher's mound.
+It will get you in the ballpark, but not right on home plate.

 ConclusionsThe TA-15 and the TransAtlantic product line were well-received in the press and the scuttlebutt online seemed very positive overall.
 But it had a fairly short run, with production ceasing after 5 years in 2015.
 At the time of its release the TA-15 was the most feature-laden, all-tube, lunchbox amp on the market.
 It sounded great, and it looked fantastic.
 So why did it only last 5 years?
 I don't have any empirical data back it up, but I think it came down to 3 reasons: